 - Known for excellent cutthroat and brook trout fishing.

-- Just 25 miles east of Bend near Mt.
+- Just 25 miles west of Bend near Mt.
 Bachelor.

 - Enjoy spectacular views of Mt.
 Bachelor, South Sister, and Broken Top.

 Located in the heart of beautiful Central Oregon just 25 miles west of Bend, Sparks Lake is a large, shallow lake.
 Situated near the northwest edge of Mount Bachelor, the lake boasts spectacular views of Broken Top and South Sister in addition to Mount Bachelor.
 Sparks Lake was formed by volcanic activity in the area over 10,000 years ago.
 Pristine alpine streams flow into this beautiful lake, providing a variety of recreational activities including kayaking, canoeing, and fishing.

 Sparks Lake, OR, is only 25 miles west of Bend and is accessible via the scenic Cascade Lakes Highway.
 The road is usually closed due to snowfall from mid-October until late May.

 Deschutes National Forest, 1001 SW Emkay Drive, Bend, OR 97702.
 Phone: 541-383-5300.
 Visit the website here.